knowledgetechnologyuhh/NICO-software/api/readme.md

 Prerequisites
 ===
-Most prerequesits are automatically installed by sourcing `NICO-setup.bash` or `NICO-python3.bash`, however there are some apt packages that need to be installed for the libraries to work.
+Most prerequesites are automatically installed by sourcing `NICO-setup.bash` or `NICO-python3.bash`, however there are some apt packages that need to be installed for the libraries to work.